-If you’re trying to be more mindful of your impact on the planet, you may have already swapped your car for an electric step-through bike or rolled out your eco-friendly yoga mat at home.
+If you’re trying to be more mindful of your impact on the planet, you may have already swapped your car for a bike or rolled out your eco-friendly yoga mat at home.
 Whether you’re training for an event or trying to improve your fitness, consider these best sustainable running shoes.

 ||Price: $125.00 Shop now at Allbirds||Shop now Read our review|